harakun24/neobiz.js/readme.md

 <li>banana</li>
 ```

-Object can not use 2 keys with same name, instead use this:
+Object can not use 2 keys with the same name, instead use this:

 ```js
 // Don't do this